kpzhang/ImageEmotionDetection/README.md

 - CV2 https://pypi.org/project/opencv-python/

 ## [Data]
 - `data/pretrained_data`: only a subset of sampled images.
-For the full set, please email: kpzhang@umd.edu
+For the full set, please email: kpzhang@umd.edu or refer to: https://dl.acm.org/doi/10.5555/3015812.3015857
 - `data/kickstarter_data`: images of all crowdfunding project for this study

 ## [Trained Model]